 srImath varavaramunayE nama:

 Note: sAmAnAdhikaraNyam means more than one aspect/attribute having one common substratum.
 It also means two or more words focussed on explaining a single entity.
-A simple example is mrudh gatam (clay pot).
-This talks about gatam (pot) being the substratum and having two attributes – being made of mrudh (soil/clay) and gatathvam (being a pot).
-Another example is “sukla: patam” (white cloth).
-This talks about patam (cloth) being the substratum and having two attributes – suklathvam (whiteness) and patathvam (being a cloth).
+A simple example is mrudh ghatam (clay pot).
+This talks about ghatam (pot) being the substratum and having two attributes – being made of mrudh (soil/clay) and ghatathvam (being a pot).
+Another example is “Sukla: patam” (white cloth).
+This talks about patam (cloth) being the substratum and having two attributes – Suklathvam (whiteness) and patathvam (being a cloth).
 Similarly, brahmam/bhagavAn being the substratum of all entities is explained through this principle of sAmAnAdhikaraNyam.
 This is a separate and detailed subject which can be learned from scholars who are well versed in samskrutha vyAkaraNam and vEdhAntham.